-Social media is a great resource for efficient communication and getting important messages out to your community.
-It’s also a great tool to show some personality behind your agency and highlight all the amazing things you do.
+Social media is an excellent resource for efficient communication and getting important messages out to your community.
+It’s also a great tool to show some personality behind your agency and highlight all the fantastic things you do.
 But with the good comes the ugly, and since the beginning of the web, online trolls have been the bane of rational, civil internet users.

 Trolls enjoy denouncing a post or message and take pleasure in provoking individuals online.
 And with social media always on and accessible from just about anywhere, trolls are also always available.
-This can be especially troubling for government agencies who have an obligation to prevent misinformation from being spread but can’t delete comments or don’t want to feed the trolls.
+This can be especially troubling for government agencies who should prevent misinformation from being spread but can’t delete comments or don’t want to feed the trolls.

 The 6 People You Meet Online